vikaspotluri123/discourse-on-ghost/docs/local-setup.md

 1. To fully test, DoG, you'll want to have your local Ghost installation be able to send emails.
 There are many ways to do this but it's not the scope of this documentation.
 2. As you are testing, you can check the DoG terminal (step 3 above) for output.
-3. If you are testing logging in from Discourse, and redirecting back to page on Discourse where you logged in from, please see [this note](https://github.com/vikaspotluri123/discourse-on-ghost/discussions/80#discussioncomment-6726220) on some complexities around redirect urls.
+3. If you are testing logging in from Discourse, and the subsequent redirect back to page on Discourse where you logged in from, please see [this note](https://github.com/vikaspotluri123/discourse-on-ghost/discussions/80#discussioncomment-6726220) on some complexities around redirect urls.